-Audi Q4 e-tron reliability and safety rating
+Audi Q4 e-tron review: reliability & safety rating

 The Q4 e-tron has a five-star crash safety rating from Euro NCAP, but Audi as a brand hasn't tended to top satisfaction surveys of late